 What if I think I might have an eating disorder?

 If you think you might have an eating disorder, you should go to the student health center or counseling center and get help!
 Talk with your family and close friends.
-Going for help and talking to others about your feelings and illness can be very difficult, but it’s the only way that you’re going to get better.
+Going for help and talking to others about your feelings and illness can be very difficult, but it’s the best way to get better.

-You’ll definitely encounter alcohol and drinking while you are at college, but true friends won’t care if you want to drink or not.
-Also, if you don’t like being around people who are drinking, there are many people at college who don’t drink.
+You’ll definitely encounter alcohol and drinking while you are at college.
+Some students drink a lot because it is the first time there is no parent around to know they are drinking.
+Using alcohol or other substances may have consequences and some risks are listed below.
+On the other hand, if you don’t like being around people who are drinking, there are many people at college who don’t drink or use drugs.
 Many students prefer doing activities that don’t involve drinking, such as going to a movie or a play, going out to eat, or participating in athletic events.
+Many schools also have “dry dorms” for students who don’t drink or use drugs and don’t want to be around others who do.
 Before you make any decisions about drinking, you should know the risks.